 Plant-based foods are becoming more popular.
 I read Fiber Fueled, a book on health effects based on the foods we eat.
-In the book, a doctor referenced over 600 studies on the health implications of a plant-based diet.
-This article focuses on the growing popularity of plant-based productions.
-We also discuss how you can invest in the plant-based industry with a self directed IRA.
+In the book, a doctor used over 600 studies on the health impacts of a plant-based diet.
+This article looks at the growing popularity of plant-based productions.
+We also discuss how you can invest in the plant-based industry with a self-directed IRA.

 Why Is Plant-Based Food Gaining Traction?

-A growing concern for environmental impact has increased the popularity of plant-based foods.
+A growing concern for environmental impact has increased the use of plant-based foods.
 More people are talking about the planet and the effects of global warming.
 Animal sourced foods, such as beef or dairy milk, can use thousands of gallons of water to produce.
 Plant-based alternatives like tofu or oat milk average only a few hundred to produce.
-The massive amount of methane released by cattle has also been increasingly publicized.
+The massive amount of methane released by cattle has also been publicized more.

 Plant-based food offers a multitude of health benefits.
 Plant-based foods of larger, lower-calorie portions can cause people to feel fuller, longer.
 This makes plant-based foods very helpful in weight loss diets.
-Plant-based alternatives can offer the same calories and nutrients more healthily.
+Plant-based foods can offer a more healthy way to consume the same calories and nutrients.

-Investors have the opportunity to enter this growing market of alternatives.
+Investors have the chance to enter this growing market of alternatives.
 Plant-based start-ups have become a hot choice.
-This is being recognized in many different industries and companies.
-For example, Purdue University is offering up to $100,000 in funding per semester.
+This is being realized in many different industries and companies.
+For example, Purdue University offers up to $100,000 in funding per semester.
 Funding goes towards innovations in the plant sciences industry, including new plant-based alternatives.

 Plant-based investments are not limited to food.
 Many are shifting away from animal-based products toward alternatives with the same function.
 Below are a few animal products that are now facing plant-based competition: